 Helle Mölsted Alvesson

 I am a medical anthropologist with a Ph.D in public health.
 My research focuses on the interface between community- and central-level practices in health and disease.
 I am specialized in designing and analyzing qualitative data in multi-disciplinary teams in low, middle and high-income settings.
-I am a project coordinator at the Department of Global Public Health, Karolinska Institutet where I lead qualitative research studies often nested in complex interventions.
+I am a senior research specialist at the Department of Global Public Health, Karolinska Institutet where I lead qualitative research studies often nested in complex interventions.
 My work elucidates how people define, experience, and cope with health concerns, and how people respond to public programs that promote improved human development.

 My research is focusing on different participatory methods and co-design processes to understand user perspectives in global public health challenges.
 I am very interested in implementation science and the steps we need to take to bridge the know-do gap.